zdhenard42/Linked_Connect_Bot/README.md

 ## Usage example

-Using this program, you can quickly grow your connections to 1000+ in 1-2 weeks.
+Using this program, you can quickly grow your connections 1000+ in 1-2 weeks.
 I recommend not sending more than 100 connections a day to avoid a temporary cooldown by LinkedIn

 ## Development setup